Lupin3000/Raspberry-PI-Tutorials/Goodies/PythonStationScan/readme.md

 # Python Station Scan (Scapy)

 With Python, you can also evaluate probe requests.
 All you need is the Scapy library, and some Python code.
 I developed this Python script for my own station analysis.
 If you like it, you can freely use it and further develop it.
+In addition, there is also a small bash script which helps you to set the monitor mode for the respective interface.

 ## Objective